 Between running things at the airport and ensuring it continues to be an economic engine for the region, building a new terminal and spending time with the youth in the community teaching them about aviation, life is still in full swing.

-So, there’s really only one thing to ask.
-What’s for dinner?
-That would prime rib and fresh, crisp vegetables, and like all classy gentlemen, a good Manhattan on the side.
+So, there's really only one thing to ask.
+What's for dinner?
+That would be prime rib, fresh, crisp vegetables, and like all classy gentlemen, a good Manhattan on the side.